-• At least one Academic Major

-The requirements for all academic majors are provided in the departmental sections of this catalog.
-A minimum of 15 credits in the major must be taken at Lincoln University.

-• The University General Education Curriculum

-Individual departments may have specific requirements, please refer to the department of your program

-Writing Proficiency Certification

-Please refer to the department of your program for specifics

-At least 120 credits (not including developmental course work)

-- A minimum of 24 semester credits must be completed at Lincoln University with 15 credits in the major. - An overall cumulative GPA of 2.00 is required for graduation.
+- At least one Academic Major - The requirements for all academic majors are provided in the departmental sections of this catalog.
+A minimum of 15 credits in the major must be taken at Lincoln University. - The University General Education curriculum - Individual departments may have specific requirements, please refer to the department of your program - Writing Proficiency Certification - Please refer to the department of your program for specifics - At least 120 credits (not including developmental course work) - A minimum of 30 semester credits must be completed at Lincoln. - An overall cumulative GPA of 2.00 is required for graduation.
 The GPA of all courses required by the student's major must also be 2.00 or greater.

+Final responsibility for each student's program rests with the student.
+The role of the advisor is just that-to advise.
+Students are expected to familiarize themselves thoroughly with program requirements for their major described in this catalog, the suggested sequence sheets and the program evaluation.
+The program evaluation is available to help students monitor progress toward completion of their major, minor and General Education requirements and accessed through WebAdvisor.